Notre Dame Law School: 20th century

 On October 7, 1930, the Law School was transferred to the new building located on Notre Dame Avenue.
-The beautiful Gothic building, which still stands today, has a large reading room.
+The Gothic building, which still stands today, has a large reading room.
 The second librarian, Lora Lashbrook, and the third, Marie Lawrence, grew the library's collection to 20,000 volumes by 1952, and 55,000 volumes by 1960.
 The increase of both the library collection and student population reduced the available space.
 Regardless, this was balanced by the expansion of the law school funded by a donation from S. S. Kresge, the namesake of the Kresge Law Library.
 Under the guidance of Dean Lawless the school started one of the nation's first programs allowing law students to study abroad, with a year-long program in London to study the roots of common law.
 In 1986 a further expansion added the East Reading Room and created the reference librarian offices.
 In 1990 alumnus John F. Sandner donated funding for the acquisition of the entire 120,000 volume collection of the Chicago Bar Association Library.
 In 1970, Graciela Olivarez became the first woman and Latina to graduate from Notre Dame Law School.
 The next class to graduate women would be 1973.